 Submitting content to ScholarWorks@GVSU is an effective way to increase the visibility of individual scholarly and creative accomplishments, as well as highlighting the scholarly output of a department or program.
 The full-text and citations of documents are searchable within ScholarWorks@GVSU and by search engines such as Google Scholar.
-In 2016-2017, items in ScholarWorks@GVSU were downloaded more than one million times; a quarter of those downloads were works produced by graduate students.

 Most of the work submitted to ScholarWorks@GVSU is open access, meaning anyone in the world can view it.
-Over the last academic year, students and scholars from all 50 states and almost every country in the world did so.
+Over the last academic year, students, and scholars from all 50 states and almost every country in the world did so.
 However, ScholarWorks@GVSU also enables authors to temporarily restrict access to their work with an embargo period or to permanently limit access to users on-campus at GVSU.
 These restrictions are most commonly applied when authors are working on patent applications or seek to have their work published in a journal or book.

-If a graduate student's thesis, dissertation, or project involves research which could lead to a patent, includes sensitive or confidential information, or may be submitted for publication, please reach out to The Graduate School to request an exemption from including the student work from ScholarWorks@GVSU by completing a Petition for Exception Form.
-All exemptions require the approval of the Associate Vice-Provost for the Graduate School.
+If a graduate student's project, thesis, or dissertation involves research which could lead to a patent, includes sensitive or confidential information, or may be submitted for publication, please reach out to The Graduate School to request an exemption from including the student work from ScholarWorks@GVSU by completing a Petition for Exception Form.
+All exemptions require the approval of the Vice-Provost for the Graduate School.